Working from anywhere in the world, having the ultimate freedom to work when and where you please, isn’t that the dream of so many?

 One of my all-time favorite tools for chatting with other team members is Slack.
 This cloud-based team collaboration tool is next level with its various channels to keep everything organized.
 Yet the real magic lies in the endless choice of integration to make workflows run super smooth.
 There is even a free version!
 Or upgrade if you have a bigger team, it’s definitely worth it.

 One of the first tools I used when I became a freelancer and I still use it to this day!
 Trello is an awesome web-based project management tool.
 I use it for all sorts of things, but mostly to organize individual client projects and record milestones.
 Organized in boards, lists and cards, you can share everything with team members or clients so they can follow up with the project.
-It is also an epic tool for personal travel plans, to-do lists and so much more!
+It is also an epic tool for personal travel plans, to-do lists, and so much more!

 It pays to know how much time you spend on certain tasks when working online.
 If you have clocked in your hours in an office previously, you might not know how long you actually take for individual tasks.
 However, when pricing yourself, knowing how much time you take is invaluable.
 Toggl is a time management tool with some powerful reports and it gave me a major productivity boost, as distractions are real when you work from anywhere.
+Set a work schedule and monitor it regularly.

 There’s no way past Google Drive or Dropbox as a freelancer.
 I like them both but Google Drive gives a whopping 15GB free cloud space while Dropbox only gives you 2GB for free and then it’s pay time.